MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 GitHub Spec Kit is an open-source toolkit that enables Spec-Driven Development (SSD) by integrating specifications with AI coding assistants like GitHub Copilot.

 In this exercise, you learn how to use the GitHub Spec Kit to implement a new feature for an existing application.
-You begin by initializing the GitHub Spec Kit for GitHub Copilot and an existing .NET project.
-You then use GitHub Spec Kit workflows to create the constitution, specification, plan, and tasks documents for the new feature.
-Finally, you use GitHub Spec Kit's implementation workflow to implement an initial version of the new feature.
+You begin by initializing the GitHub Spec Kit for an existing .NET project.
+You then use GitHub Spec Kit workflows to create the constitution, specification, plan, and tasks documents for a new app feature.
+Finally, you use GitHub Spec Kit's implementation workflow to implement an initial MVP version of the app that includes the new feature.

-This exercise should take approximately **60-75** minutes to complete.
+This exercise should take approximately **75** minutes to complete.

 > **IMPORTANT**: To complete this exercise, you must provide your own GitHub account and GitHub Copilot subscription.
 If you don't have a GitHub account, you can <a href="https://github.com/" target="_blank">sign up</a> for a free individual account and use a GitHub Copilot Free plan to complete the exercise.
 If you have access to a GitHub Copilot Pro, GitHub Copilot Pro+, GitHub Copilot Business, or GitHub Copilot Enterprise subscription from within your lab environment, you can use your existing GitHub Copilot subscription to complete this exercise.